overturetool/overturetool.github.io/_netmeetings/Net-Meeting-108.md

 ##  Release Planning

 Next release of Overture is due by June 5.
 A release candidate was made available on May 26.

+We hope to have RM #39 ("order relations") implemented in the August 14 release of Overture.

 ##  Community Development